Trusted WordPress tutorials, when you need them most.

 Select the Pages Where the Menu Should Be Displayed

-You need to place a checkmark next to each page where you wish to display the navigation menu, then click the ‘Save’ button.
+You’ll then need to place a checkmark next to each page where you wish to display the navigation menu.
+Once done, go ahead and click the ‘Save’ button.

 Hiding the Navigation Menu on Landing Pages in WordPress